Leading Change in an Organization

 First of all, I want to examine the different types of strategic change an organization can face before identifying frameworks for implementing change.

-An organization’s vision can drive the company strategy, therefore the focus for change should be aligning the company culture with this strategy.
-To that extent, based on the different types of strategic change, an Evolution/Adaption change type would be deemed appropriate for many organizations.
+An organization’s vision can drive the company’s strategy.
+The focus for change should be aligning the management culture with this strategy.

 Figure 1 - Extent Vs the Nature of Change

-• Reconstruction: Change undertaken to realign the way in which the organization operates with many initiatives implemented simultaneously.
+Change realigns operations with many initiatives implemented simultaneously.
 It involves rapid change but without fundamentally changing the culture.

-1. Create a sense of urgency
+1. Create a Sense of Urgency

-This urgency starts at the top of the organization and the management team needs to acknowledge and reinforce the message to their staff.
+This urgency starts at the top of the organization, and the management team needs to acknowledge and reinforce the message to their staff.

-4. Communicate the vision to create buy-in
+4. Communicate the Vision to Create Buy-In

 If done correctly and perhaps with creativity, such communications will attract employees to buy into the ambition of the opportunity and share their commitment to it.

-5. Accelerate movement and enable action
+5. Accelerate Movement and Enable Action

-6. Celebrate short-term wins
+6. Celebrate Short-Term Wins

-8. Make it stick
+8. Make it Stick

 No strategic initiative, big or small, is complete until it has been incorporated into day-to-day activities and institutionalized into the company culture.